VNOpenAI/vnopenai.github.io/content/author/vnopenai.md

 description = ""
 +++

-We build Open Source AI Projects in Vietnam.
+We build open source AI in Vietnam.